zeebe-io/zeebe-cluster-testbench/docs/technical-documentation.md

 Runtime View
 ============
-Most of the runtime behavior is determined by the workflows deployed to the _testbench_ test orchestration cluster.
+Most of the runtime behavior is determined by the workflows deployed to the _testbench_ cluster.
 See [README.md](../README.md) for a documentation of the different processes.

 Startup
 -------